CPJClare/L-BFGS-B_ZeroedJacobian_BayesOpt_GPs/README.md

 # L-BFGS-B_ZeroedJacobian_BayesOpt_GPs
-Optimizing Expected Improvement using L-BFGS-B with a Zeroed Jacobian for Bayesian optimization with Gaussian Processes
+Long Conference Paper: "Optimizing Expected Improvement using L-BFGS-B with a Zeroed Jacobian for Bayesian optimization with Gaussian Processes" (US publisher)